LinusOP/zone-stats/README.md

 ## Can I use the code?
 Yes, this project is licensed under the [MIT License](./LICENSE).
 See below for instruction on how to set up the code after cloning the repo.

+## How did you make this?
+This project was made using the [Vue.js](https://vuejs.org/) framework, to make it actually look good I use the [Vuetify](https://vuetifyjs.com/) component library.
+I also use [Luxon](https://moment.github.io/luxon/) for some nice looking dates and times.

 ### Project setup
 ```
 npm install